 Traveling to new countries teaches you many life lessons that you can not always get on your home soil.
 This is what makes traveling so addictive and fascinating.
 The different cultures, food, smells and language is never ending.
 Camping however teaches you different life lessons.
 It teaches you how to survive, to assemble your home, cook your own meals and to create a fire to keep yourself warm.
 It teaches you an appreciation for the outdoors, nature and how to work as a team.

 There is nothing quite like sitting outside eating breakfast and drinking coffee watching a new day start.
-It is the little things.

 Tips and Costs